Governments offer airlines aid as coronavirus drives deeper flight cuts

 With airlines halting plane deliveries and new orders to conserve cash, Boeing Co called on the U.S. government to provide at least $60 billion in access to liquidity, including loan guarantees, for the aerospace manufacturing industry.

 U.S. carriers have already asked Washington for $50 billion in grants and loans, plus tens of billions in tax relief.
+Airline executives are due to speak with U.S. President Donald Trump by phone on Wednesday morning.

-"The long term outlook for the industry is still strong, but until global passenger traffic resumes to normal levels, these measures are needed to manage the pressure on the aviation sector and the economy as a whole," Boeing said in a statement.
+Europe's Airbus also signaled some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.

-Europe's Airbus also signalled some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.
+The outbreak of the flu-like virus has wiped 41%, or $157 billion, off the share value of the world's 116 listed airlines, with many using up their cash so fast they can now cover less than two months of expenses, a Reuters analysis showed.

 The Australian government said it would refund and waive charges to airlines such as domestic air traffic control fees worth A$715 million ($430 million), including A$159 million upfront, as it advised citizens against all travel outside the country.